sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - [Code Obfuscation types][Security]
     - Name obfuscation - replaces the names of packages, classes, methods, and fields with meaningless sequences of characters.
 Sometimes the package structure is also modified, which further obscures the names of packages and classes.
-    - Flow obfuscation - h modifies code order or the controlflow graph, and string encryption, whic encrypts the constant strings in the code.
+    - Flow obfuscation -  modifies code order or the controlflow graph, and string encryption, whic encrypts the constant strings in the code.
 Some tools may go further and obfuscate the XML files in the resource part of the APK

 - Deng Xiaoping is going to go down as one of the greatest leaders that any nation ever had.
 Because he had to give up his own ideology to do something else that worked better.